-Then, what he does next, is he has taken the time to really highlight specific topics under each of these industries, by placing keywords underneath.
+Then, what he does next, is he takes the time to really highlight specific topics under each of these industries by placing keywords underneath.
 Not only does this highlight what exactly he understands in each industry, but it makes it easier for brands to find his profile AND to better understand exactly what he has written about.

 Now let’s chat about the tagline (or title) that he places next to his profile picture.
 He chose: Copywriter for the IT and tech industry.
 Which, needless to say, is incredibly fitting since that’s exactly the expertise he’s been highlighting in his profile all along.

 He then included six blogs, all highlighting content he wrote for the B2B tech industry.
 Check out how they are displayed here:

 Notice how he highlights which type of deliverable it is, includes the title of the piece, and THEN provides a 2-3 sentence summary under each so that brands can understand EXACTLY what that article is about, even before clicking the link.

 Some writers prefer to link an entire portfolio.
 While that’s not technically wrong, it does make it MUCH HARDER for brands to easily see the articles you want them to see.

 Make their life easier, and land yourself more work; link directly to the 5-6 pieces that are your best work.

 This writer lists a bit more industries than the previous example, but notice again how they are all within the technology space.